 While that can be good news because you actually can get a line of credit for bad credit, you should still realize that your interest rate will undoubtedly be higher compared to someone with a strong credit history.

-A line of credit for small business is best used for short-term financing.
+A line of credit is best used for short-term financing.

 This is true for a number of reasons.